Maximize Search Relevance to Attract, Engage and Retain Searchers

 So far, everything in this article seems obvious: pick the right words, write enticing ad copy, and bring them to pages that engage and encourage conversions.
 While it is easy, far too many advertisers are not implementing the fundamentals to ensure they are maximizing their opportunities.

 Unfortunately, the content owner or their agency often disrupts this fragile ecosystem by trying to push in content that is not truly relevant or solves the searcher’s problem.
-For example, a recent search for digital cameras resulted in numerous paid search ads for car companies.
+For example, a recent search for digital cameras yielded numerous paid search ads from car companies.
 This was strange, and being curious, I clicked the links and went to the various sites.
 None of the sites had anything to do with digital cameras.
-These sites had simply bought a popular keyword phrase and were hoping that they could get brand exposure with those users.
+These sites had purchased a popular keyword phrase and were hoping to gain brand exposure among those users.
 Now, we can argue that the millions of searchers looking for digital cameras also had a brand experience with these car companies, but I think that is a stretch, and so do Google and Baidu.

-Google adopted their “Quality Score” a while back that I have jokingly referred to as “Google’s Profit Maximization Score” since it was essentially a sin tax on those lazy advertisers who just slap together a search program and throw it up for Internet riches.
-Baidu has since joined the party, and in their updated Phoenix Nest Platform, Baidu introduced a new “quality of ads” scoring mechanism called “Comprehensive Rank Index” focused on improving the overall relevance of ads for searchers and advertisers.
-Like Google, they are measuring multiple factors such as click rate, landing page context, and bounce rates as measures of contextual relevancy of the ads.
+Google adopted its “Quality Score” a while back, which I have jokingly referred to as “Google’s Profit Maximization Score,” since it essentially served as a sin tax on lazy advertisers who simply slap together a search program and throw it up for Internet riches.
+Baidu has since joined the party, and in its updated Phoenix Nest Platform, Baidu introduced a new “quality of ads” scoring mechanism called the “Comprehensive Rank Index,” focused on improving the overall relevance of ads for searchers and advertisers.
+Like Google, they measure multiple factors, such as click rate, landing page context, and bounce rates, as measures of the contextual relevance of the ads.
 This is unnecessary for the organic results because they are generally assumed to be relevant from algorithmic content scoring.

 Respect the power of search marketing to attract, engage and convert

 So, I challenge all marketers to take a few minutes and ask the hard questions about your campaigns.
 What are your bounce rates, poor-performing words, and even going as far as clicking your ads?
-You must fully evaluate the experience you are presenting to these high-quality, ripe-for-the-picking prospects and see if the experience you are presenting is optimal.
+You must thoroughly evaluate the experience you are presenting to these high-quality, ripe prospects and determine if the experience you are offering is optimal.

-SEM, unlike any other marketing activity, is changeable, scalable, and hands down, offers the single best returns on your advertising spend.
+Search Engine Marketing, unlike any other marketing activity, is adaptable, scalable, and, hands down, offers the single best return on your advertising spend.
 The opportunities for significant conversions are there, but only to those who take the time to understand what the searcher wants and truly engage them, as they want to be engaged.